 Tough Meat for the Best Pot Roast

-It may seem like a contradiction, but to end up with a tender pot roast, you want to start with tough cuts of meat.
+It may seem contradictory, but to end up with tender pot roast, you must start with tough cuts of meat.
+The long cooking process breaks down tough fibers in the beef, resulting in flavorful, tender meat.

 “When you need a comforting and delicious meal, pot roast is a Southern classic that's always a good idea.”